SumoLogic/terraform-sumologic-sumo-logic-integrations/README.md

 The modules configure/create the following resources:
 - A source under the specified collector for the integration in Sumo Logic.
 - App dashboards in the specified folder in Sumo Logic.
+- Connections in Sumo Logic.
-- Webhook configurations in JIRA, Bitbucket or other chosen systems.
+- Webhook configurations in JIRA, Bitbucket, Pagerduty or other chosen systems.
+- Resources in cloud systems such as AWS.

 ## Getting Started